Introducing Elliptic Curve Cryptography (ECC)

 RSA vs Elliptic Curve Cryptography: The need for a new cryptographic algorithm

-The key characteristic of RSA algorithm is that is contains one process that is easy to do but difficult to undo.
+The key characteristic of the RSA algorithm is that it contains one process that is easy to do but difficult to undo.
 The easy part of the algorithm multiplies two prime numbers, while the difficult pair is factoring the product of the multiplication into its two component primes.
 Algorithms that have this characteristic are known as Trapdoor Functions.
 Finding a good Trapdoor Function is critical to making a secure public key cryptographic system.
 Simply talking, the bigger the spread between the difficulty of going one direction in a Trapdoor Function and going the other, the more secure a cryptographic system based on it will be.

-How does ECC work?
+How does elliptic curve cryptography work?